 It also contains a good selection of line illustrations as well as some colour photographs.
 The key is an essential identification aid, invaluable to all ecological consultants and students.
 Because it makes full use of lightweight but high-quality paper, it is remarkably portable considering the completeness of the information it contains.

-The reviews speak for themselves…
+Now in its second edition, the reviews speak for themselves…